DaveMielke/NBP/b2g/doc/UserInterface/Features/maintenance.rst

    to replace the currently-installed version with the new one.

 5) You'll be asked to consent that the |user interface|
-   can perform lots of priviletged system operations.
+   can perform lots of privileged system operations.

 6) The currently running version will be replaced by the new one.
    This involves restarting the |user interface|, so don't worry